apparena/docs/docs/api/001-index.rst

 Response Formats
 ----------------

-We respond using HTTP Status Codes so that you can see immediately if you request was successful or an error occured.
+The API responds using HTTP Status Codes so that you can see immediately if you request was successful or an error occurred.
 A complete list of HTTP response formats you can find here: HTTP-Statuscodes_

 .. _HTTP-Statuscodes: http://de.wikipedia.org/wiki/HTTP-Statuscode